Rafael Grossman: Jewish organizational involvement

-Over the course of his illustrious career, Grossman held leadership roles at some of the nation's most respected Jewish organizations.
+Over the course of his career, Grossman held leadership roles at some of the nation's most respected Jewish organizations.
 He was a past president of the Beth Din of America and the Rabbinical Council of America, Chairman of the Rabbinical Council International, Chairman of the National Rabbinic Cabinet of Israel Bonds, a member of the executive Board of the Union of Orthodox Congregations of America and a member of the Board of the Development Corporation of Israel.
 A recipient of the OU's National Rabbinic leadership Award, Rabbi Grossman was one of ten rabbis to be honored at the centennial celebration of the Union of Orthodox Congregations of America.
 He was also awarded the degree of Doctor of Divinity honoris causa from Yeshiva University in New York.

 Works

 Grossman is the author of Binah: The Modern Quest for Torah Understanding, on the Book of Genesis.
 His scholarly papers appeared in numerous journals and volumes.

 His weekly column Thinking Aloud which was printed in The Jewish Press and other periodicals also appeared online.